 - C stands for cream and its products

-The LOC method is particularly important if you have very curly, wavy or kinky hair extensions because just a little bit of oil may not do justice for keeping the hair moisturized, healthy and shiny.
+The LOC method is particularly important if you have very curly, wavy, or kinky hair extensions because just a little bit of oil may not do justice for keeping the hair moisturized, healthy, and shiny.
 Especially when you’re using curly extensions to add to the look of your hair!
-There’s no debate, you must incorporate the LOC method to prevent the extensions becoming dry.
+There’s no debate, you must incorporate the LOC method to prevent the extensions from becoming dry.

 3 How to Soften, Moisturize and Repair Dry Hair Extensions?

 There are a couple of methods you can try out to save your dry hair extensions.
 Such extensions are a big problem because dryness leads to tangling, matting, and breaking.
-There are also many products that are designed specifically for reviving and repairing damaged, dry, and washed out extensions.
+Many products are designed specifically for reviving and repairing damaged, dry, and washed-out extensions.

-You can try those as well, although if you don’t want to spend a lot of money on expensive products, use the alternative methods listen below.
+You can try those as well, although if you don’t want to spend a lot of money on expensive products, use the alternative methods listed below.
 All from the comfort of your home.

 Use Olive, Coconut or Argan Oil

-First method is simple and with ingredients that most of us already have.
-Use extra virgin olive oil, coconut or ragan oil.
+The first method is simple and with ingredients that most of us already have.
+Use extra virgin olive oil, coconut, or argan oil.
 Be sure that these are pure, unflavored oils.